Links on Android Authority may earn us a commission. Learn more.

 While Samsung kept a few defining features from the Galaxy Buds Live, the features that the company dropped make a big difference.
 The Galaxy Buds Pro are closer in size and shape to the older Galaxy Buds and Galaxy Buds Plus, though the design is more refined.
 Samsung smoothed out the edges and ditched the small fins that helped lock the old ‘buds in your ears.
 However, these new earbuds still feel secure thanks to the rounded shape.

 The true wireless Galaxy Buds Pro offer a number of features that we’ve come to expect in premium earbuds.
-They add active noise-canceling from the Galaxy Buds Live, and the rubber ear tips mean that ANC actually performs consistently this time.
+They add active noise-cancelling from the Galaxy Buds Live, and the rubber ear tips mean that ANC actually performs consistently this time.
 It’s easy enough to get a good seal from the ear tips, as you have a variety of sizes to choose from.

 Once you finally lock down the right size, you should have no problem keeping these earbuds securely in place.
 They feel comfortable while exercising, though distance runners may find issue with the intermittent jostling.
 Samsung’s premium ‘buds are also IPX7-rated, so you can wear them through your workouts without worry.